-The moment Cornish Magnolias flower spring has arrived in England
+The moment the Cornish magnolias flower, spring has arrived in England

-Cornwall Spring Story is the proof that spring really does arrive in Cornwall first.
-Each year six nominated champion Magnolia campbellii are monitored in six different Great Gardens in Cornwall to record the date the Magnolias come into full bloom.
-The moment all six champion magnolia trees have flowered with at least 50 blooms on each, Cornwall declares spring has arrived in England.
+Cornwall's Spring Story is the proof that spring really does arrive in Cornwall first.
+Each year six nominated champion magnolia campbellii are monitored in six different Great Gardens in Cornwall to record the date they come into full bloom.
+The moment all six champion magnolia trees have flowered with at least 50 blooms on each, spring has arrived in England.

-You may also wish to follow the story on the Great Gardens of Cornwall website or on Twitter @Gr8Gardens following #springstory.
+You can follow the action on The Nare's Live Bloomometer or on social by following @TheNareHotel and @Gr8Gardens.
 There is comment and intrigue, regular postings and photographs as the season progresses and the trees come into full flower.

 Read the recent article by Joanna Fortnam of The Telegraph, which reviews several of the Great Gardens of Cornwall, and highlights the early arrival of spring in Cornwall.Read More